Eugène-François Vidocq: The Sûreté (1811–1832)

-In November 1820, Vidocq married again, this time the destitute Jeanne-Victoire Guérin, whose origin is unknown, which at that time led to speculation.
+In November 1820, Vidocq married again, this time the destitute Jeanne-Victoire Guérin, whose origin was unknown, which at that time led to speculation.
 She came to live in the household at 111 Rue de l'Hirondelle, where Vidocq's mother and a niece of hers, the 27-year-old Fleuride Albertine Maniez (born March 22, 1793), also lived.
 In 1822, Vidocq befriended the author Honoré de Balzac, who began to use him as a model for several figures in his books.
 Vidocq's wife, who was ailing throughout their marriage, died in June 1824 in a hospital.
 Six weeks later, on 30 July 1824, Vidocq's mother died at age 80.
 She was buried with honours, and her requiem was performed in Notre Dame Cathedral.

 Events of the 1820s affected the police apparatus.
 After the assassination of the Duc de Berry in February 1820, Police Prefect Anglès had to resign and was replaced by the Jesuit Guy Delavau, who set a high value on religiousness among his subordinates.
 In 1824, Louis XVIII died.
 His successor was the ultra-reactionary Charles X, during whose oppressive reign police agents were regularly withdrawn from their original activities.
 Finally, Vidocq's immediate superior, police chief Henry, retired and was succeeded by Parisot, who was soon superseded by the ambitious but also very formal Marc Duplessis.
 The antipathy between Vidocq and Duplessis was great.
 Time and time again, Duplessis complained about trivial matters, for example, that Vidocq's agents spent time in brothels and bars of ill repute.
 Vidocq's explanation that they had to do this to establish contacts and gather information was ignored.
 When Vidocq received two official warnings within a short time, he had had enough.
 On 20 June 1827, the 52-year-old handed in his resignation: